ibm-cloud-docs/instructlab/data-generate.md

     ```
     {: screen}

-1. Optional: When the state is `completed`, you can review metrics, such as [tokens estimates to calculate the estimated cost](/docs/instructlab?topic=instructlab-faq#costs-ilab).
+1. Optional: When the state is `completed`, you can review metrics, such as [token estimates to calculate the estimated cost](/docs/instructlab?topic=instructlab-faq#costs-ilab).

     Example `data get` command with the `--output json` option
     ```sh